RobKohr/widget_factory_test/README.md

 * A way to filter the display to show the inventory of all widgets for a specific factory
 * Must be a responsive design
 * This is not a design project and the page can just spit out a very basic HTML and be otherwise underdesigned.

+# Developer Notes

+The last two parts of the requirements were taken literally.
+There is no CSS in the project and basic (but well formed) html was used.
+As this doesn't have any styling or layout details it is by definition responsive (it could be viewed well on practially any device from any era).